Jaavidd/BMP_IMAGE_Project/README.md

-# Data Structures and Algorothms on C language
+# Data Structures and Algorithms on C language